austinsonger/Incident-Playbook/Discovering-Risks.md

 The following are useful areas to organize your findings.

 #### 🔭 Scenarios
 A scenario is a concrete way to articulate a risk.
-Scenarios are undesireable future events.
+Scenarios are undesirable future events.
 The deliverable has a list.
 The following examples may help you author them.

 This scenario includes an *impact* 💥: